This interview was originally published in 2013 but still relevant today!

 Faced with the current drought conditions and high feed costs, producers will see a great cost savings by removing open or late pregnant animals earlier.
 Feed and forage costs are absolutely the number one expense for beef producers in the US right now.

-2. I am able to assess fetal viability with a great degree of accuracy.
+2. Assess fetal viability with a great degree of accuracy

 There are several key items that I assess in every pregnancy that is early enough in gestation to reach the appropriate anatomy: fetal heartbeat, appearance of fluid surrounding the fetus, appearance of fetal membranes, overall appearance and echogenicity of the fetus and general anatomical correctness.
 I find abnormal pregnancies often enough to make it worth the effort.
 If we are able to remove these abnormal pregnancies from the herd, the producers is spared the cost of feeding a non-producing cow all fall and winter and potentially the costs associated with difficult birthing of a deformed calf.
 In herds that may be experiencing infectious causes of reproductive failures we are able to remove problem animals sooner and reduce exposure to the rest of the herd.
 Many of these fetal viability assessments are impossible with manual palpation.